Aliases for KISS1 Gene

 GeneCards Summary for KISS1 Gene

 KISS1 (KiSS-1 Metastasis-Suppressor) is a Protein Coding gene.
 Diseases associated with KISS1 include Hypogonadotropic Hypogonadism 13 With Or Without Anosmia and Kiss1-Related Isolated Gonadotropin-Releasing Hormone Deficiency.
-Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.

 UniProtKB/Swiss-Prot for KISS1 Gene